jsincorporated/tp/docs/UserGuide.md

 ### Command Format

+Here's a short list of command formats to familiarize yourself with our User Guide's instructions!

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format when using CLI before you start using uNivUSal:**<br>